 - The first part of the walk will take you down a spur where at each corner more of the forest opens up to you.
 A number of signs are in place to identify some of the flora.
 From start to finish, the scenery, the flora and fauna and the bird life are abundant.
-The track is in excellent condition but is steep so watch your feet.
+The track is well formed but is steep so please watch your feet.

 - Once you are almost to the bottom you leave the main track and head onto a side track on the left.
 You then follow a small creek almost to its headwater, past many tiny native orchids.
 Beware of the stinging nettle that can be found in this area.